Craig Conover's Sewing Down South Line Brings Southern Charm to Your Home - E! Online

 Silver Leather Patch Beanie

-Winter is coming and everyone needs a beanie. we love these because of their cable knit design that gives you a perfectly fitted look.
-And who doesn't love a strong pom-pom for some flair?!this will become your go to beanie for colder weather.
+Winter is coming and everyone needs a beanie.
+This hat's cable-knit design that gives you a perfectly fitted look.
+And who doesn't love a strong pom-pom for some flair?!

 Black Leather Patch Beanie